$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Introduction

 Linear ICA, too with a long history in unsupervised learning \citep{hyvarinen2000independent}, yields, as the name implies, not just uncorrelated but independent components.
-Linear ICA seeks to find a linear transformation $\mat{B}$ -- not necessarily orthogonal -- such that $\vec{y} = \mat{xB}$ has its components as statistically independent as possible.
-It is based on the idea that $\vec{x}$ is an observed linear mixing of the hidden sources $\mat{y}$, and it aims to recover these sources solely based on the assumptions that they are non-Gaussian and independent.
-Without any other assumptions, what is gained in independence is lost in precision: unlike PCA, we cannot determine the variances of the components nor their order \citep{hyvarinen1999fast,hyvarinen2000independent,hyvarinen2015unified}; they are impossible to recover when we have no prior knowledge about how the data was generated.
-For if $\mat{B}$ is a transformation that recovers the sources, then so is $ \mat{B}\mat{\Lambda}$, with $\mat{\Lambda}$ an arbitrary diagonal scaling matrix.
-And so, the best that can be done, without any priors, is to assume the sources have \emph{unit} variance.
-Linear ICA guarantees identifiability when its assumptions are met, meaning that it can recover the true sources up to trivial sign and permutational indeterminacies.
+Linear ICA seeks to find a linear transformation $\mB$ -- not necessarily orthogonal -- such that $\vy = \mat{xB}$ has its components as statistically independent as possible.
+It is based on the idea that $\vx$ is an observed linear mixing of the hidden sources $\vy$, and it aims to recover these sources solely based on the assumptions that they are non-Gaussian and independent.
+Generally, unlike PCA, we cannot determine the variances of the components nor their order \citep{hyvarinen1999fast,hyvarinen2000independent,hyvarinen2015unified}; they are impossible to recover when we have no prior knowledge about how the data was generated.
+For if $\mB$ is a transformation that recovers the sources, then so is $ \mB\mat{\Lambda}$, with $\mat{\Lambda}$ an arbitrary diagonal scaling matrix.
+And so, the best that can be done, without any priors, is to assume the sources have \textbf{unit} variance.
+Linear ICA guarantees \textbf{identifiability} when its assumptions are met \citep{comon1994independent}, meaning that it can recover the true sources up to trivial sign, scale, and permutation indeterminacies.